Weddings at St John’s

 Both parties to the marriage be at least 18 years old

-People who are divorced who wish to remarry in the Church must apply to the Archbishop for permission.
-St John’s is happy to conduct marriages where one or both partners is divorced.
+The Anglican Diocese of Adelaide requires that priests who are approached by divorced people who wish to remarry must apply to the Archbishop for permission to conduct the marriage service.
+Clergy at St John’s are happy to conduct marriage services where one or both partners is divorced.

 Photography and Video recording

-A photographer and/or video photographer are welcome.
+Photographers and/or videographers are welcome.

-wedding bellThe bridal procession, to the accompaniment of organ or other stirring music, moves down the central aisle to the altar.
-Usually the bride and groom face each other in front of the priest, with the bridal party in a semicircle behind.
+The bridal procession, to the accompaniment of organ or other music, moves down the central aisle to the altar.
+Usually the bride and groom face each other in front of the priest, with the bridal party either side of the couple.
 That way all participants are in full view of the family and guests.